 God told Abram to “be a blessing.”
 It follows from lekh lekha.
 We are born God’s image and likeness and we die God’s image and likeness.
 Gen 1:27 § 1701-1709.
 But on the journey to interior holiness we come closer to our true nature, to who and what we are.
 This is why we so often experience intense joy when we are closest to God and why sin so often leaves us with a sense of interior discord.

 God added, “By you all the families of the earth shall bless themselves” Gen 12:3.
 All the families of the earth!
 In these words our Father elected, chose, Abram and all his descendants to witness to Him, and to His work in the world.
 God’s covenant with Abram seeks a world in which all men live as God’s image and likeness.
 Abram and his descendants were to be “a light to the nations.
 God’s revelation through Moses was only for His people Israel.
 Deut 7:1–5, to protect their souls from the pagan tribes Deut 20:18.
 But Abram’s mission was for all the families of the earth.
-Our Father had already planned the arrival of His Mashiakh, Rabbi Yeshua.
+Our Father had already planned the arrival of his Mashiakh.

 Shall bless themselves.
 This Hebrew word v’nivrekhu, from the root brk, is better translated as a passive, “Shall be blessed because of you” Gen 12:3.
 That is also more consistent with the teaching of Mishna Sanhedrin 4:5 that God created the world for our benefit.
 Rashi, in his commentary on Genesis 12, also observed that Abram’s journey to interior holiness was for his own benefit, as ours is for us.
 We set aside the shallow and discordant impulses of our fallen nature to let God fulfill our deepest needs.